Cal Performances

-Cal Performances is the performing arts presenting, commissioning and producing organization based at the University of California, Berkeley in Berkeley, California.
+Cal Performances is the performing arts presenting, commissioning, and producing organization based at the University of California, Berkeley in Berkeley, California.

 The origins of Cal Performances date from 1906, when stage actress Sarah Bernhardt appeared at the William Randolph Hearst Greek Theatre to help rebuild public morale after the devastating San Francisco earthquake and fire in April of that year.

-Cal Performances presents nearly 100 performances annually in five venues—Zellerbach Hall, Zellerbach Playhouse, Hertz Hall, and Wheeler Hall on the UC Berkeley campus, and First Congregational Church of Berkeley—and in site-specific locations and other spaces.
+Cal Performances presents approximately 80 performances annually in five primary venues—Zellerbach Hall, Zellerbach Playhouse, Hertz Hall, and the Hearst Greek Theatre on the UC Berkeley campus, and First Church of Berkeley—and in site-specific locations and other spaces.
 The performances range among Modern and Classical Dance, Theater, Instrumental and Vocal Recital, Early Music, Opera, Chamber Music, Jazz, New Music, World Music, Dance & Theater, and a speaking series.
 Cal Performances serves some 150,000 patrons annually through performances and arts education, residency and community programs.
+The organization also operates a robust venue rental program in multiple spaces as a service to the University and other clients.

 Mission statement

-The mission of Cal Performances is to produce and present performances of the highest artistic quality, enhanced by programs that explore compelling intersections of education and the performing arts.
+Cal Performances at the University of California, Berkeley is a performing arts presenter, that hosts live performances featuring artists across a range of disciplines.